 Yadfon’s work, which began in a few villages, eventually spread to 30 communities.
 The organization encouraged villages to unite in protecting the coastal fisheries and mangroves.
-In 1986, under Pisit”s leadership, communities began restoring a 240-acre mangrove forest.
+In 1986, under Pisit’s leadership, communities began restoring a 240-acre mangrove forest.
 In 1989, with the area restored, the Thai Forest Service and the provincial government declared it the country’s first community-managed mangrove forest.
 The restoration results were dramatic.
-From 1991 to 1994, there was a 40 percent increase in total catch, resulting in increased income levels in the local villages.
+From 1991 to 1994, there was a 40% increase in total catch, resulting in higher income levels in the local villages.
 Co-management became a government-sanctioned model in other communities.
 At least nine community-managed forests have been created since, and Pisit continues to work for the growth of this strategy.

 The dominant change that Yadfon brought to Trang was to empower a population that had been shut out from decisions that affect their daily lives.
 This unified effort has led to other important victories, including: